-Currently, the US has the safest vaccine supply in the world, but many loud voices on social media would have you believe otherwise.
-The fact is, vaccines are safe, and they are effective.
-So effective that many diseases have become rare and some even eradicated.
+Currently, the US has the safest vaccine supply in the world, but loud voices on social media would have you believe otherwise.
+The fact is vaccines are safe, and they are effective.
+So effective that many diseases have become rare, and some have even been eradicated.
 This success stems from decades of research, trials, and innovation.

-All vaccines in the US go through a series of phases before it is recommended and becomes available for use:
+All vaccines in the U.S. go through a series of phases before they are recommended and become available for use:

 - Safety monitoring